SyncholisticMG/gh/appendices/lexicon.md

 The I Am is here in time and was constructed by the higher self during womb time .
 It is based off several previous I AM selves who have gone through life reviews and set up a theme of karma or dhama for the next life.

-By the age of 4/5 your dna activates your I AM technology, and the rest of the I AM comes in during puberty
+By the age of 4/5 your DNA activates your I AM technology, and the rest of the I AM comes in during puberty

 When you die your Higher Self is waiting for you to come in again as it’s in contact with your 10k other selves past and future.
 It is an observer.